Maritime history of Rottnest Island

 The operation of the pilot station is another major element of the maritime history of Rottnest Island.
 The Rottnest Island Pilot Station operated between 1848 and 1903.
 Pilots were experienced sailors whose job was to guide ships around dangerous reefs and into Fremantle harbour mainly to deliver supplies to the Swan River Colony.
 Over its 55 years of operation, the Rottnest Island Pilot Station used a number of different boats.
 Generally, the boat types used were a double-ended whaleboat, a slightly larger lugger and a small dinghy.

 Lighthouses played a key role in the pilot boat operations by providing a communication link between the pilot boat station and incoming ships.
 The Island's first lighthouse was completed in 1851 and was constructed by Aboriginal prisoners, under the supervision of the Prison Superintendent.
 Half a century later it was replaced with a new, taller lighthouse on Wadjemup Hill; and a third was built in 1900 at Bathurst Point after the loss of 11 lives when the ship, the City of York, was wrecked in 1899.
 The Bathurst Point and Wadjemup Hill lighthouses remain today.
-The Wadjemup lighthouse was opened to the public on November 2nd, 2005, tours are held daily.
+The Wadjemup lighthouse is open to the public and tours are conducted daily.

-In 2000, a special exhibition on the Rottnest Island Pilots was established, involving the development of a replica whaleboat, now housed in the 1859 pilot boathouse.
-This exhibition is interpreted by the Rottnest Island Voluntary Guides Association.
+There is an exhibition on the Rottnest Island Pilot Service including a replica whaleboat, now housed in the 1859 pilot boathouse.
+This exhibition is open daily.